FloppyPete/ProjectRoadmapper/UPDATE.md

    - Existing roadmap content (phases, status, etc.)
    - Existing git history

+7. ✅ **Clean up this file (UPDATE.md) after completion:**
+   - **Option 1 (Recommended):** Archive to `docs/archive/` or `docs/archive/workflow-updates/` if directory exists
+   - **Option 2:** Delete UPDATE.md from project root (it's a one-time use file)
+   - Commit the cleanup with message: "Update workflow to latest version - cleanup UPDATE.md"

 **Important:** Only update the workflow instructions.
 Preserve all existing project content.
+Then clean up this file.

 ---